spidistudio/CV-Website/README.md

 - **Zameerahmad01 (Zameer Amad)** (Copyright (c) 2024)

 The CSS code can be found in the file `styles/socials.css`.
 Thanks to the original authors for their contributions to this project!

-## How to Use

-To set up and use this CV website, follow these steps:
-1. Clone the repository to your local machine.
-2. Open the `main.html` file in your browser to view the CV website.
-3. Customize the HTML and CSS to add your own details and design preferences.

-## Contributing

-If you'd like to contribute to this project, feel free to fork the repository, make improvements, and submit a pull request.